DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The druids' circle is largely as described in <span class="citation">Y3.
 Druids' Circle (p.
 197)</span>.
 However, add the following text to the end of the area's description:

 <div class="description">
-<p>A deep viridian light flashes from the statue's chest, and the swell of the drumbeat fills your ears.
+<p>A deep emerald light flashes from the statue's chest, and the swell of the drumbeat fills your ears.
 As you pass through the boulders, it's joined by the sound of chanting, which rumbles from a circle of thirteen figures that stand around the statue's base.
 Above the beast hides they wear, they bear antlers, wolfskins, and crowns crafted of wicked thorns, and crimson markings paint their faces a bloody hue.</p>
 <p>A circle of thick, black roots three feet high surrounds the chanting figures, just beneath a thin layer of pale, drifting mist.
 Several figures bearing stone axes and quarterstaffs form a protective ring around it, their mouths and forearms bearing jagged crimson markings.
 A dark-skinned woman clad in a white gown stands at their head, her eyes fixed upon the statue and her chin lifted proudly.</p>
 </div>